abhishek2002singh/DevTender/homework.md

 user auth middleware
-add the user auth middleware in profile and new sendconnectonrequest api set the expiry of jwt token and cookies to 7 days
+add the user auth middleware in profile and new sendconnectonrequest api set the expiry of jwt token and cookies to 7 days create user schema method to getjwt create user schema method to comparea password

+explore tinder apis
+create a list all apis you can think of in devtender group multipal route under respective routes read documentation for express.router create router folder and manage auth , profile routes create authRouter ,profilrRouter , requestRouter import these routers